njh/radiodns-uk/README.md

     $ bundle install

-To build a copy of the website on your local machine run:
+To initialise the database run:

+    $ bundle exec rake db:migrate

+Then fill it up with data using:

+    $ bundle exec rake load:all

+Run `rake -T` to see a list of the individual tasks:

-    $ rake build
+    $ bundle exec rake -T

-This will download the required data, and generate all the HTML files.
+    rake clean             # Deleted all the generated files (based on .gitignore) rake db:annotate       # Annotate Sequel models
+    rake db:migrate        # Migrate database to latest version rake load:all          # Load all data into the database rake load:authorities  # Load authority information for each bearer from ra... rake load:genres       # Load TVA genre data into the database rake load:ofcom        # Load Ofcom data into the database rake load:si           # Load SI files into the database rake publish           # Publish the local SQLite database to the web server rake spec              # Run RSpec code examples

-You can then run a web-server locally on your machine to view the site:
+You can then run a local webserver using:

-    $ rake server
+    $ bundle exec shotgun

+Shotgun will reload the application after every request, which makes development much easier.

-And then open the following URL in your browser: [http://localhost:3000/]
+And then open the following URL in your browser: [http://localhost:9393/]

 ## Contributing